OWI-Lab/py_fatigue/README.md

 ## Installation requirements

-Py-Fatigue requires Python 3.8 or higher.
+Py-Fatigue requires Python [3.8, 3.9, 3.10].
 It is a 64-bit package and it is not compatible with 32-bit Python.

 ## To cite Py-Fatigue